Smoky Mountain Ziplines - Tourist attraction in Pigeon Forge, Tennessee

 About Smoky Mountain Ziplines

-The experience begins with an exhilarating ride up the mountain in an authentic military truck - a highlight that kids especially love.
-Two certified guides handle all connections and safety checks throughout the tour, allowing participants to focus entirely on the stunning views.
+The experience begins with an exciting ride up the mountain in an authentic military truck, which kids especially enjoy.
+Two certified guides handle all connections and safety checks throughout the tour, allowing participants to focus entirely on the views.

-Each tour lasts approximately 2 hours and features seven different ziplines, plus one 30-foot controlled descent that delivers an extra adrenaline rush.
-The longest line stretches nearly 800 feet through the forest canopy, providing breathtaking perspectives of the Smoky Mountains.
+Each tour lasts approximately 2 hours and features seven different ziplines, plus one 30-foot controlled descent that provides an extra adrenaline rush.
+The longest line stretches nearly 800 feet through the forest canopy, offering perspectives of the Smoky Mountains.

 Visitors should note that the military truck ride can be quite bumpy.
 Guests with back issues may find the jostling uncomfortable, so this factor should be considered when making reservations.